CoffeeTronics/Bare_Metal_AVR_Programming/Episode_1.md

 This is the first episode in a new series on bare metal programming with the AVR®Tiny2 (ATtiny1627 family of MCUs).
 This first video covers what bare metal programing is, and how to:

-Add Device Family Packs to MPLAB® X IDE
-Find the datasheet using MPLAB X IDE
-Use tech briefs and macros for human readable bare metal code

-Add Device Family Packs to MPLAB® X IDE
+   - Add Device Family Packs to MPLAB® X IDE
-Find the datasheet using MPLAB X IDE
+   - Find the datasheet using MPLAB X IDE
-Use tech briefs and macros for human readable bare metal code
+   - Use tech briefs and macros for human readable bare metal code

 Relevant links: